 Be compassionate-Customers can sometimes feel like just a number when dealing with many businesses.
 They feel that nobody in your organization cares.
 You can show that your organization cares by listening and being empathetic.

-Offer to take them to lunch– This technique works for little organizations with neighborhood clients.
-On the off chance that you work together in a littler town, word of mouth can represent the moment of truth for you.
-Your notoriety in a littler town is your most significant resource.
+3. Offer to take them to lunch– This technique works for little organizations with neighborhood clients.
+On the off chance that you work together in a smaller town, word of mouth can represent the moment of truth for you.
+Your notoriety in a little town is your most significant resource.
 Taking a seat with your previous clients and truly attempting to get answers will do wonders for your notoriety.
-This is rarely done and will build you up as a pioneer in your town.
+This is rarely done, and will build you up as a pioneer in your town.

 What happens if you are unable to take a personal approach or your customers are people who had subscriptions or purchased products online?
 You will have to change a few things about the way the general public views your business.